jivesoftware/GitHub4Jive/GitHub4Jive-Addon/README.md

 Before running, follow these instructions:

 1. You need to be able to install add-ons on the Jive server being used for this tutorial.
-Registered developers can use the [Jive Developer Sandbox](https://sandbox.jiveon.com/), which has the sandbox property turned on.
+Registered developers can use the [Jive Developer Sandbox](https://sandbox.jiveon.com/), which allows you to install most types of add-ons.
+You can request Sandbox access from the [Jive Community Developer Page](https://community.jivesoftware.com/community/developer).
 2. Your development system must be accessible to the Jive server.
 Consider using a cloud-based IDE (such as [Nitrous.IO](https://www.nitrous.io/)) for this tutorial.